Lillard leads rested Trail Blazers past Knicks 116-113

 After Mitchell Robinson’s dunk with 19 seconds left, former Knick Carmelo Anthony made a pair of free throws to extend Portland’s lead to 112-106.

-Quickley dished to Mitchell Robinson for an alley-oop dunk to narrow New York’s deficit to 114-111 with 10 seconds left, but in the end, the Knicks couldn’t catch up.
+Quickley dished to Robinson for an alley-oop dunk to narrow New York’s deficit to 114-111 with 10 seconds left, but in the end, the Knicks couldn’t catch up.

+“If you watch the games around the league, it happens every night,” Blazers coach Terry Stotts said about watching the lead dwindle.
+“There are teams every night that are up 20 points, 15 points and the lead evaporates in some way.
+As a coach you don’t want it to happen, obviously, but the biggest thing is managing it when it does happen.”

 The Blazers (9-6) were still adjusting to the loss of guard CJ McCollum with a hairline fracture in his left foot.
 Rodney Hood started in McCollum’s place for the second game.
 Portland was also without big man Jusuf Nurkic because of a right wrist fracture.